Translating Swedish idioms into English is … weird and fun.

 29. “Now shame walks on dry land.”

-What it means: When immorality takes over, and you feel that you can’t stop it anymore.
+What it means: When immorality takes over, you feel you can’t stop it anymore.

 30. “It’s the dot over the ‘i’.”